edurange/edurange-flask/scenarios/prod/getting_started/student_view/readings/Reading2.md

 - You can script repetitive tasks.
 A GUI interface just doesn't have the option to loop.

-- Doing anything from a simple task of renaming a file, changing a user information and searching for files is faster and easier through command line once you are comfortable with it.
+- Doing anything from a simple task of renaming a file, changing user information and searching for files is faster and easier through command line once you are comfortable with it.

 - Scalability